AdobeDocs/journey-optimizer.en/help/using/action/consent.md

 When configuring a custom action, two fields can be used for consent management.

 The **Channel** field allows you to select the channel related to this custom action: **Email**, **SMS**, or **Push notification**.
-It will prefill the **Required marketing action** field with the default marketing action for the selected channel.
-If you select **other**, no marketing action will be defined by default.
+It prefills the **Required marketing action** field with the default marketing action for the selected channel.
+If you select **other**, no marketing action is defined by default.

 ![](assets/consent1.png)

 The **Required marketing action** allows you to define the marketing action related to your custom action.
 For example, if you use that custom action to send emails, you can select **Email targeting**.
-When used in a journey, all consent policies associated with that marketing action will be retrieved and leveraged.
+When used in a journey, all consent policies associated with that marketing action are retrieved and leveraged.
 A default marketing action is selected, but you can click the down arrow to select any available marketing actions from the list.

 ![](assets/consent2.png)